 - Additionally, her Astral Finish is based on her decapitating the Giant Nevermore in Volume 1, Episode 8 (although with her pulling the enemy into the sky with Crescent Rose's recoil herself instead of relying on Glyphs from Weiss to run up).

-- Nice Girl: Ruby is kind, optimistic and cheerful to a fault.
+- Nice Girl: A strong contender for the nicest character in the game.
+Ruby is kind, optimistic and cheerful to a fault.

 - Otaku: When it comes to weapons.
 It might be played up here more than in her own series, since she is fangirling over Ragna's Aramasa in their team intro (to the point where he has to physically hold her back), and in her intro with Es, she says she is more interested in Es's Murakumo than the Azure (you know, the source of ultimate power that can grant any wish and change the entire world however one desires).
 In fairness, as she's from another world, she most likely doesn't know what the latter even is.